gbe3hunna/backend-challenge/README.md

 docker compose up
 ```

+## Analyzer core
+Providing an Analyzer interface (Abstract Class) is key for supporting new analyzers in the future.
+The interface and its implementation can be found on: `./src/analyzer.py`.

+There are 2 implementations that could analyze signals and return the count of zero-crossings.

 ## API
 ECG API has been designed with versioning pattern, so can easily be extended in the future with more functionalities.
 Explore the API and its endpoints using OpenAPI and Redoc documentation: